 Adjunct Instructor, Behavioral Sciences Department, Fall 1999 - Spring 2000

 I have over 25 years of experience teaching and 20 years of experience creating and developing online course materials and curriculum.
-I worked as the technology lead instructor for the social sciences department for 15 years.
+I am currently the AI faculty fellow for the college.

 This course will examine the relationship between law and social order emphasizing the structure of law, social origins of law, and law as a source of social change.